piranha/gostatic/README.md

 for any markdown file, one specifically for index.md and one for generated tags.

-Note: Specific rules override matching rules, but there is no very smart logic in place and matches comparisons are not strictly defined.
+Note: Specific rules override matching rules, but there is no very smart logic in place and matches comparisons are not strictly defined, so if you have several matches you could end up with any of them.
+Though there is order: exact path match, exact name match, glob path match, glob name match.
+NOTE: this may change in future.

 Rules consist of path/match, list of dependencies (also paths and matches, the ones listed after colon) and commands.